Lillian Hellman: 1950s

-In the course of a series of appeals, Hellman testified before the Loyalty Security Board on his behalf.
-She offered to answer questions about her political views and associations, but the board only allowed her to describe her relationship with Melby.
-She testified that she had many longstanding friendships with people of different political views and that political sympathy was not a part of those relationships.
+In the course of a series of appeals, Hellman testified before the Loyalty Security Board on Melby's behalf.
+She offered to answer questions about her political views and associations, but the board allowed her only to describe her relationship with Melby.
+She testified that she had many longstanding friendships with people of different political views and that political sympathy was not part of those relationships.
 She described how her relationship with Melby changed over time and how their sexual relationship was briefly renewed in 1950 after a long hiatus: "The relationship obviously at this point was neither one thing nor the other: it was neither over nor was it not over."
-She said that:
+She said:

 The State Department dismissed Melby on April 22, 1953.
-As was its practice, the board gave no reason for its decision.
+As was its custom, the board gave no reason for its decision.

 In 1954, Hellman declined when asked to adapt Anne Frank's The Diary of a Young Girl (1952) for the stage.
 According to writer and director Garson Kanin, she said that the diary was "a great historical work which will probably live forever, but I couldn't be more wrong as the adapter.
 If I did this it would run one night because it would be deeply depressing.
-You need someone who has a much lighter touch" and recommended her friends, Frances Goodrich and Albert Hackett.
+You need someone who has a much lighter touch" and recommended her friends Frances Goodrich and Albert Hackett.

-Hellman made an English-language adaption of Jean Anouilh's play, L'Alouette, based on the trial of Joan of Arc, called The Lark.
+Hellman made an English-language adaption of Jean Anouilh's play L'Alouette, based on the trial of Joan of Arc, called The Lark.
 Leonard Bernstein composed incidental music for the first production, which opened on Broadway on November 17, 1955.
 Hellman edited a collection of Chekhov's correspondence that appeared in 1955 as The Selected Letters of Anton Chekhov.

-Following the success of The Lark, Hellman conceived of another play with incidental music, based on Voltaire's Candide.
+After the success of The Lark, Hellman conceived another play with incidental music, based on Voltaire's Candide.
 Bernstein convinced her to develop it as a comic operetta with a much more substantial musical component.
-She wrote the spoken dialogue, which many others then worked on, and wrote some lyrics as well for what became the often-revived, Candide.
+She wrote the dialogue, which many others then worked on, and also wrote some lyrics for what became the often revived Candide.
 Hellman hated the collaboration and revisions on deadline that Candide required: "I went to pieces when something had to be done quickly, because someone didn't like something, and there was no proper time to think it out ...
 I realized that I panicked under conditions I wasn't accustomed to."